Newly Launched: IndianRaga Certification: Movie Songs

 The IndianRaga Certification is taken entirely online.
 Applicants will be sent a series of questions, and expected to record videos of their responses at home.
 These video links will then be entered into a form that will be sent by our team.
 More details will be shared once you register.

 The IndianRaga Certification process is designed to evaluate what you feel is your best performance.
 Hence you get sufficient time to record and re-record your responses and submit what you feel is your best attempt.
-We suggest that you register immediately so that you get the syllabus and details from us as you continue to prepare.
 Once you are ready to take the test, you can send us an email and we will send you the questions.
 You then have 7 days to record and submit.
 You can feel free to record your responses as many times as you like and pick the best of your responses for submission.

 INDIANRAGA HONOR CODE : Candidates must not take the help of anyone, including but not limited to teacher, friend or family member, during the 7 days when they are preparing and responding to the questions.
 They can only take help, if needed, for setting up the camera to record the videos.